Willie Walker (footballer, born 1891)

 William Burn Walker (1891–1968) was an English professional footballer who played as an outside left in the Football League for Fulham and Lincoln City.
 He was the first Fulham player to receive a red card in a Football League match, versus Bradford City on 15 February 1913.

 Personal life

-Walker served in the British Army during the First World War and the malaria he contracted in Palestine eventually ended his football career.
+Walker served in the British Army during the First World War and saw service in Salonika, Egypt and Palestine.
+The malaria he contracted in Palestine hindered his football career.
+After the war, Walker married Bertha, the sister of former Fulham teammate Alf Marshall.